-John Weekes, an expert in international trade policy and trade agreements, joined Bennett Jones as a senior business advisor in 2010.
+John Weekes, an expert in international trade policy and trade agreements.

-He is an expert in international trade policy, trade agreements, and the settlement of trade disputes.
-He provides clients with an insider's perspective on how governments approach such matters, including the negotiation, implementation and management of trade agreements and trade relations.
-With his extensive experience he assists businesses and governments to develop strategies to advance and protect their interests.
-He enjoys opportunities to think outside the box and elaborate innovative solutions to the challenges faced by clients.
+He has an insider's perspective on how governments approach the negotiation, implementation and management of trade agreements and trade relations, and the settlement of trade disputes.
+With his extensive experience he assists businesses and governments in developing strategies to advance and protect their interests.
+He enjoys opportunities to think outside the box and elaborate innovative solutions to key trade challenges.

 He represented Canada in trade negotiations and at various international trade meetings.
 He was Canada’s ambassador to the WTO from 1995 to 1999.
 From 1991 to 1994 he served as Canada’s chief negotiator for NAFTA.
 He was ambassador to GATT during the Uruguay Round of multilateral trade negotiations.
 In the 1970s, he participated in the Tokyo Round of GATT negotiations.